 Self Control is a similar app that blocks distracting sites, but it acts more like a timer.
 When you decide to turn on Self Control for a certain amount of time, you physically shut off the distracting sites from the internet for a certain amount of time.
 You just can’t go on them, Self Control just blocked the IP addresses from your computer for a certain amount of time.
 Now you know there is no stopping it, and you could go back to doing your work.
 I find this helpful if I can’t help but browse Facebook and I’m just wasting my time.
 Just turn this on and get back to work.

 Sleep is my biggest weakness, but it also the most important part of your life.
 Getting out of bed is the hardest thing to do and being sleepy is one of the most demotivating things you can experience.
 Because what is better than glorious, glorious sleep?
 I sleep around 7 hours a day, but I tend to vary a lot in my sleep time.
 Maybe you can do better with 6 or 5 hours of sleep.
 I’ll tell you what I know and hopefully you can get by with less sleep.
 This section tends to be very opinionated and on a personal basis.
 It could work for you, but if it doesn’t, forget it.
 Honestly, sleep should be the last thing you cut out of your schedule, this is almost as a last resort.
-Having adequate sleep is very important.
+Having adequate sleep is very important, especially for your health and will power.
 I almost don’t recommend you cutting back on sleep.
 But if you need that extra boost or would like higher quality sleep, read on!